-All available-for-sale securities held as of September 30, 2019, had contractual maturities of less than one year.
+All available-for-sale securities held as of March 31, 2020 had contractual maturities of less than one year.
 The Company's available-for-sale securities are subject to a periodic impairment review.
-The Company considers a debt security to be impaired when its fair value is less than its carrying cost, in which case the Company would further review the investment to determine whether it is other-than-temporarily impaired.
-When the Company evaluates an investment for other-than-temporary impairment, the Company reviews factors such as the length of time and extent to which fair value has been below cost basis, the financial condition of the issuer and any changes thereto, intent to sell, and whether it is more likely than not the Company will be required to sell the investment before the recovery of its cost basis.
-If an investment is other-than-temporarily impaired, the Company writes it down through the statement of operations to its fair value and establishes that value as a new cost basis for the investment.
-The Company did not identify any of its available-for-sale securities as other-than-temporarily impaired in any of the periods presented.
-As of September 30, 2019, no investment was in a continuous unrealized loss position for more than one year and the Company believes that it is more likely than not that the investments will be held until maturity or a forecasted recovery of fair value.
+The Company considers a debt security to be impaired when the fair value of that security is less than its carrying cost, in which case the Company would further evaluate the investment to determine whether the security is other-than-temporarily impaired.
+When the Company evaluates an investment for other-than-temporary impairment, the Company reviews factors such as the length of time and extent to which fair value has been below cost basis, the financial condition or creditworthiness of the issuer and any changes thereto, intent to sell, and whether it is more likely than not the Company will be required to sell the investment before the recovery of its cost basis.
+If an investment is other-than-temporarily impaired, the Company writes the investment down through the statement of operations to its fair value and establishes that value as the new cost basis for the investment.
+Management has determined that none of the Company's available-for-sale securities were other-than-temporarily impaired in any of the periods presented, and as of March 31, 2020, no investment was in a continuous unrealized loss position for more than one year.
+As such, the Company believes that it is more likely than not that the investments will be held until maturity or a forecasted recovery of fair value.